 It's hard to believe, but Finland once had one of the highest infant mortality rates in the world.
 That rate has dropped considerably over the past several decades thanks in part to a government program that supports new moms.
 And it all started with a box.

-filled with many things the moms might need for their baby's first year.
-The box contains tons of supplies such as diapers, onesies, a sleeping bag, coats and winter gear, bath supplies, books, toys and a small mattress.
+In the 1930s, the Finnish government started giving pregnant and new mothers a baby box filled with many things a mom might need for her baby's first year.
+The box contains tons of supplies including diapers, onesies, a sleeping bag, coats and winter gear, bath supplies, books, toys and a small mattress.
 The box itself even doubles as a basinet if the need arises.

 The baby box is given to every new mother in Finland regardless of age or social status.
-Finnish moms can choose to forgo the box and receive a cash grant instead — the equivalent of about $180 — but very few moms actually do that because the items in the box are worth so much more.
+Finnish moms can choose to forgo the box and receive a cash grant instead — the equivalent of about $180 — but few moms do that because the items in the box are worth so much more.

-before their fourth month of pregnancy.
-So not only does the maternity box supply women with necessary baby items, but it also ensures that they are checking in for prenatal care early on in their pregnancies.
-And experts credit both of those benefits with helping to support new moms and babies and help Finland drastically lower their infant mortality rate.
+As in Finland, the box isn't just a free giveaway; it's an opportunity to get pregnant moms and partners educated before the birth.
+In Finland, women must visit their doctor for prenatal care before their fourth month of pregnancy, ensuring that mothers are checking in for prenatal care early in their pregnancies.
+Experts credit those benefits with helping to support new moms and babies and help Finland drastically lower their infant mortality rate.